Saad-Rajpoot/AppDeviceInfo/README.md

     }

-## Additional information
+## Additional Information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+For more information about the `AppDeviceInfo` package, visit the [GitHub repository](https://github.com/Saad-Rajpoot/AppDeviceInfo).
+You can contribute to the package by submitting bug reports, feature requests, or pull requests through the repository's [issue tracker](https://github.com/Saad-Rajpoot/AppDeviceInfo/issues).

+We welcome contributions from the community to improve and enhance the functionality of this package.
+Please refer to the CONTRIBUTING.md file in the repository for guidelines on how to contribute.

+If you encounter any issues or have questions about using the package, feel free to open an issue on GitHub.
+Our team will do our best to address your concerns and provide support.